-- evidence of having met continuing professional development requirements where relevant; - record of interview and application; - references; - where the Firm is unable to obtain a reference it must record the attempts it has made to obtain the reference.
-It must then record how it was able to satisfy itself that the person was competent to perform the CF in the absence of a reference.
-120 - record of previous experience; - record of experience obtained outside the State; and - details of concurrent responsibilities including directorships and any other employment.
+- evidence of compliance with the Minimum Competency Code; - evidence of professional qualifications (where those qualifications are relevant to the exercise of the CF). - evidence of having met continuing professional development requirements where relevant; - record of interview and application; - references; - where the Firm is unable to obtain a reference it must record the attempts it has made to obtain the reference.
+It must then record how it was able to satisfy itself that the person was competent to perform the CF in the absence of a reference. - record of previous experience; - record of experience obtained outside the State; and - details of concurrent responsibilities including directorships and any other employment.